GxAditya/ChoicePal/README.md

 http://localhost:3000
 ```

+5. Enter your API key and a topic to start playing!

 ## How to Play 🎮

+1. Enter your Gemini API key in the provided field
-1. Enter a topic in the input field
+2. Enter a topic in the input field (e.g., food, movies, animals)
-2. Player 1 makes their choices
+3. Player 1 makes their choices
-3. Pass the device to Player 2
+4. Pass the device to Player 2
-4. Player 2 makes their choices
+5. Player 2 makes their choices
-5. View your compatibility score and comparison of choices
+6. View your compatibility score and comparison of choices

 ## Features in Detail 📝

-- **AI Integration**: Uses Gemini AI to generate contextually relevant choices
+- **AI Integration**: Uses Google's Gemini 2.5 Flash Lite AI to generate contextually relevant choices
 - **Fallback System**: Includes predefined choices if AI generation fails
 - **Responsive Cards**: Interactive choice cards with hover effects
 - **Progress Tracking**: Visual indicators for game progress